 The Brattle whitepaper examines the aggregate and regional carbon emission impacts of premature nuclear retirements, and evaluates the implications of such retirements for the ability to achieve carbon reductions in the U.S. power sector.
 Based on their analysis, the authors find that:

 - Under current market conditions, some nuclear units do not reliably earn sufficient revenue to cover going-forward costs, and thus are vulnerable to premature economic retirement under current market conditions.
 The revenue shortfalls experienced by the most vulnerable plants – typically small, single-unit plants operating in markets with particularly low energy prices – can be as high as about $20/MWh, though most experience smaller shortfalls.

 - The increased level of CO2 emissions arising from a premature nuclear retirement is not confined to the state in which the unit resides.
 Rather, the majority of this emissions increase is likely to occur outside the state, with a substantial share from beyond even the adjacent states.
 This geographic dispersion of emission effects throughout regional electricity markets may pose challenges to state-level climate policies and goals.

 - Since CO2 emissions persist for many years in the atmosphere, near-term emission reductions are more helpful for climate protection than later ones.
 Thus, preserving existing nuclear plants will improve the effectiveness of any climate policy approach, by holding down cumulative emissions.

 The whitepaper, “Nuclear Retirement Effects on CO2 Emissions: Preserving a Critical Resource,” is authored by Brattle Principals Metin Celebi, Marc Chupka, Frank Graves, and Dean Murphy, and Research Analyst Ioanna Karkatsouli, with funding and support from the Nuclear Energy Institute (NEI).
-It is available for download using the link below.
+It is available for download below.